CMPGFB/SupplyAfrica/README.md

 # Usage

-Registering an Item
-Call the register-item function with the desired initial status of the item.
+Registering an Item: Call the register-item function with the desired initial status of the item.
 The function returns a unique item ID.

-Updating an Item's Status
-Call the update-item-status function with the item's ID and the new status.
+Updating an Item's Status: Call the update-item-status function with the item's ID and the new status.
 Note: Only the item's owner can update its status.

-Retrieving Item Information
-Call the get-item-information function with the item's ID to retrieve its current status and owner.
+Retrieving Item Information: Call the get-item-information function with the item's ID to retrieve its current status and owner.

 # Contributing